beginner117/LVDT-VC-modelling-toolkit/README.md

 OPTIONAL

-    material_prop = list containing (i) inner coil material (ii) outer coil material (iii) magnet material simulation_type = list with strings 'semi_analytical' for analytical calculation. dimensions = dictionary with the coil geometry with 'inner', 'outer', 'magnet' as keys and corresponding dimensions (in mm)in lists as values.
+    material_prop = list containing (i) inner coil material (ii) outer coil material (iii) magnet material dimensions = dictionary with the coil geometry with 'inner', 'outer', 'magnet' as keys and corresponding dimensions (in mm)in lists as values.
                Values of the keys are height, radius, layers, distance (for the 'outer') in mm for the coils and length, diameter (in mm) for the magnet
                Example - {'inner':[24, 11, 6], 'outer':[13.5, 35, 7, 54.5], 'magnet':[40, 10]}
-        (In simulations using the above 'lvdt_dim' argument, make sure to input 'no' to the argument 'is default' and any random string for the argument 'design or parameter'
+        (In simulations using the above 'dimensions' argument, make sure to input 'no' to the argument 'is default' and any random string for the argument 'design or parameter' simulation_type = list with strings 'semi_analytical' for analytical calculation

                NOTE - Alternatively, this geometry can also be defined in the 'feed.py' module with the apropriate name following the order of the existing designs in that module.
                MOST IMPORTANT, add the defined design as a value and your choice of name(for that design) as a key in the dictionary 'data' to call it directly with the name.